 UNEA CPR Current officers 10 members, 2 from each region 1 President: Norway 8 Vice Presidents: Bahrain, Burkina Faso, Costa Rica, Estonia, France, Indonesia, Serbia and Suriname 1 Rapporteur: South Africa 5 members, 1 from each region 1 Chair: Ghana 4 Vice Chairs: Colombia, Republic of Korea, United States 1 Rapporteur: Poland Election Elected at the end of each regular session of UNEA, on a regionally rotational basis Elected every two years, normally at the regular quarterly meeting of the CPR taking place in June, on a regionally rotational basis Mandate Rule 18 1The Bureau shall assist the President in the general conduct of business of UNEA.
 No decisions or resolutions have been adopted that deal specifically with the functions of the CPR Bureau.
 Governing Council decision 27/2 Decides that the Bureau of the governing body of UNEP shall be composed of 10 members to reflect the universality of the governing body, in accordance with equitable geographical distribution, and will assist the governing body and perform the functions as set out in the rules of procedure of the governing body (paragraph 6).
-The only relevant decision - Governing Council decision 19/32 "Governance of UNEP" adopted in 1997 - reads only as follows: That the CPR shall elect a Bureau composed of a Chairperson, three Vice- Chairpersons and a Rapporteur, for a period of two years, taking into account the principles of rotation and equitable geographical representation (paragraph 8).
+The only relevant decision - Governing Council decision 19/32 "Governance of UNEP" adopted in 1997 - reads only as follows: That the CPR shall elect a Bureau composed of a Chairperson, three Vice-Chairpersons and a Rapporteur, for a period of two years, taking into account the principles of rotation and equitable geographical representation (paragraph 8).
 UNEA decision 4/2 2.
-Decides also that, in accordance with paragraph 10 of Governing Council decision 27/2 of 22 February 2013 and paragraph 2 of its resolution 2/22 of 27 May 2016, the 5th meeting of the Open-ended CPR will take place from 15 to 1 February 2021, without prejudice to decisions on further meetings of the Open ended CPR, and requests the CPR to discuss, in consultation with the Bureau of the UNEA, and decide, on the format and agenda of the meeting; Requests the CPR, in consultation with the Bureau of the UNEA, to contribut to the preparation of the annotations to the provisional agenda set out in paragraph 3 above; Requests the Bureau of the UNEA, in consultation with the CPR, to define a theme for the Environment Assembly no later than 31 December 2019;
+Decides also that, in accordance with decision 27/2 of 22 February 2013 and paragraph 3 above; 5.
+Requests the Environment Assembly no aragraph 2 of its resolution 2/22 of 27 ended CPR will take place from 15 to 19 isions on further meetings of the Openuss, in consultation with the Bureau of diagenda of the meeting; in the Bureau of the UNEA, to contribute the provisional agenda set out in consultation with the CPR, to define a